 El Capitolio, or the capitol building in Havana, has a remarkable resemblance with the white house in the US, only it is microscopically larger and richer in detail.

 According to the architect, the white house is not the inspiration for the building.
-Instead, the inspiration for the dome is the Panthéon in Paris, which again was inspired by Tempietto in Montorio, Rome, Italy.
+Instead, the inspiration for the dome is the Panthéon in Paris, which again was inspired by Tempietto in Montorio in Rome.

-El Capitolio was built over around 3 years in the 1920s, cost around 17 million American dollars, and when it was finished it was the tallest building in Havana until the 1950s.
+El Capitolio was built over a period of 3 years in the 1920s, costing around 17 million American dollars, and when it was finished it was the tallest building in Havana until the 1950s.

 Inside is the world’s third-largest indoor statue, the Statue of the Republic cast in bronze, and covered with 22-carat gold leaf.

-Embedded in the floor in the center of the main hall is a replica 25-carat diamond, which marks Kilometre Zero for Cuba.
+Embedded in the floor in the center of the main hall is a replica 25-carat diamond, which marks Kilometro Zero for Cuba.

 The Cuban congress lived in the building until 1959 and the revolution when congress was abolished and the building fell into disrepair.
 It has only been renovated in the later years, and the plastic over the dome was just removed in 2019.